tomekadamczyk/lang-app/README.md

  1. Flashcards - rendering random word with translation
  2. Hangman - figure out the word by provided definition
  ### Test
  1. Flashcards - automated randomly selecting word to translate after choosing a subject.
-Time for translating i 10 seconds.
-If typed word is correct, a next word is rendered and points increases +1.
+Time for translating is 10 seconds.
+If typed word is correct, a next word is rendered and points increase +1.
 If time is up, next word is rendered and points do not change.
 Maximum of point is 10, same as attempts.
  ### Dictionary
  1. Table width added words.
 On click on row with a word, definition shows up.
 There is also possibility for editing word, translation and definition.
  2. Simple search engine.